 What Does It Cost?

-When applying for accounting insurance, there are many things that carriers are going to be taking into consideration when trying to arrive at a price for the coverage that you need.
-The leading drivers of cost are revenue over three years, areas of practice, geography, and claims history.
+When applying for accounting insurance, there are many things that carriers will be taking into consideration when trying to arrive at a price for the coverage you need.
+The leading drivers of cost are:

 Why Get It With Embroker?

 We’ve made it easier than ever before to complete the purchase and get insurance for accountants.
 How easy?
 We don’t even need to see equity ownership or financial statements from you.